arnaud-carre/ldos/README.md

 ## LDOS Technical details
 * LDOS should run on any Amiga ( from A500 to 060 )
 * LDOS is primary made for A500 demo.
 If ran on higger amiga, CPU caches are switched off
+* LDOS is using LightSpeedPlayer (LSP), the fastest Amiga MOD player ever
 * Generated demo is 1MiB RAM targeted ( with at least 512KiB of chip memory )
 * Use ARJ mode 7 packer
 * LDOS is loading & depacking at the same time.
 Most of demos are loading, then depacking.
 LDOS depacks while loading, so basically depacking time is free.